jobedom/fengshui-theme/README.md

 ![Fengshui Theme - Screenshot 2](https://raw.githubusercontent.com/jobedom/fengshui-theme/master/screenshots/screenshot2.png)
 ![Fengshui Theme - Screenshot 3](https://raw.githubusercontent.com/jobedom/fengshui-theme/master/screenshots/screenshot3.png)

+### Scheme and font

+The Fengshui screenshots use an included custom version of [Baara Dark scheme](https://packagecontrol.io/packages/Color%20Scheme%20-%20Baara%20Dark), also named *Fengshui* and adapted for Fengshui Theme.
+It's recommended to use it with the theme, including the following in your user settings.

+    {
+        "color_scheme": "Packages/Theme - Fengshui/Fengshui.tmTheme"
+    }

+The code font shown in the screenshots is [Fira Mono](https://mozilla.github.io/Fira/).

 ## Installation

 Fengshui theme is designed to work with the latest development builds of Sublime Text, including [Sublime Text 2](http://www.sublimetext.com/dev) and [Sublime Text 3](http://www.sublimetext.com/3dev).